Mahmoud3mmar/Hands-Detection-and-Ball-Movement/README.md

 Contributing
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch for your feature: git checkout -b feature-name.
-Make your changes and commit them: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature-name.
-Create a pull request.
 License
 This project is licensed under the MIT License.